 - Lemon juice: Can also use citric acid.
 Adding either will help keep your applesauce from browning too much.

-- Optional seasonings: Adding a tablespoon of maple syrup as an additional sweetener to your applesauce can help if your apples are sour.
-As well, adding a tsp of cinnamon can add another layer of flavor.
+- Optional seasonings: Adding a tablespoon of maple syrup as an additional sweetener to your unsweetened applesauce recipe can help if your apples are sour.
+As well, adding a tsp of cinnamon or pumpkin pie spice can add another layer of flavor.
 Season to your liking.

 There is a full recipe card below.

-- Prep: Peel (or not) the apples.
-As mentioned above, peeling your apples will give you a similar consistency to store bought.
+- Prep: Peel (or not) the apples for Instapot applesauce.
+As mentioned above, peeling your apples will give you a similar consistency to store-bought.
 Core and cut the apples into quarters.
+If not peeling, the easiest way is to use an apple slicer.

 - Set Instant Pot: Add the apples to 6 or 8 quart Instant Pot along with water.
 Close the lid and set pressure release valve to Sealing and press Pressure Cook on High or Manual for 8 minutes.